-The Figure 7 showed training performance over time, with initial significant fluctuations in rewards, including sharp dips, as the model explores suboptimal policies.
+The Figure 7 shows training performance over time, with initial significant fluctuations in rewards, including sharp dips, as the model explores suboptimal policies.
 Over time, rewards improved and stabilized, indicating successful learning and convergence to an effective strategy, although occasional dips might result from exploration of new strategies or challenging scenarios.

 Figure 7.
-Obstacle Detection Visualization.
+Reward on Imitation Learning.